 In early 1998, I was out sneaker browsing at Academy Sports and Outdoors when I heard this incredible noise.
 When I looked in the next aisle, it was a customer vigorously jumping up and down, "testing out" a pair of natural white high-top Chucks.
 He had this big grin, and said "I haven't had a pair of these since I was a kid!"
 (I didn't note if he bought them.)

 In December 2001, I had a Mom who told me: "Check out the shoe dress-code at St. Benedict's Prep High School, Newark, New Jersey for gym.
 Only Chuck Taylors allowed, no other kind of sneaker.
 I'm not kidding."
-She wasn't kidding, here's a direct quote from their dress code... and the policy is still in force as of Fall 2010: "Students may only wear Chuck Taylor sneakers for all school functions (exceptions may be granted to athletes during their practices and competitions)."
+She wasn't kidding, here's a direct quote from their dress code... and the policy is still in force as of Winter 2017: "Students shall only wear canvas Chuck Taylor sneakers for all school functions (exceptions may be granted to athletes during their practices and competitions)."
 She also commented they were hard to find... reports at that time were that the remaining US-made Chucks were sucked out of the warehouses by fanatics that thought they'd go away completely.

 I've also had people write me and tell me that they've found Chucks in the family for four generations: